m1rz11/WinampXP/README.md

 [Godron "The1" Freeman](https://github.com/The1Freeman), the man behind [Winamp 2000 SP4](https://github.com/The1Freeman/Winamp2000SP4) for giving me a huge head start with development, and implementing many more cool features, like a WMP style visualizer.

 ### TODO:
-Version 1.1 is on the horizon, including huge changes to the overall layout of the skin.
-I'm currently ironing out any remaining bugs before release.

 I might consider making alternative themes in the future:
 - Royale theme